ADXL343 - Triple-Axis Accelerometer (+-2g/4g/8g/16g) w/ I2C/SPI - STEMMA QT / Qwiic

 We added an on-board 3.3V regulator and logic-level shifting circuitry, making it a perfect choice for interfacing with any 3V or 5V microcontroller or computer such as Arduino or Raspberry Pi.
 We've got both Arduino (C/C++) and CircuitPython (Python 3) libraries available so you can use it with any microcontroller like Arduino, ESP8266, Metro, etc or with Raspberry Pi or other Linux computers thanks to Blinka (our CircuitPython library support helper).

 Each order comes with a fully tested and assembled breakout and some header for soldering to a PCB or breadboard.
-Comes with 9 pin 0.1" standard header in case you want to use it with a breadboard or perfboard.
-Two 2.5mm (0.1") mounting holes for easy attachment.You'll be up and running in under 5 minutes!
+Comes with 0.1" standard header in case you want to use it with a breadboard or perfboard.
+Four 2.5mm (0.1") mounting holes for easy attachment.You'll be up and running in under 5 minutes!

 - 3-axis MEMs digital accelerometer